Coherence in resonance fluorescence

-Over past 50 years, it has been prevalent to discuss resonance fluorescence in the context of ``coherently" and ``incoherently" scattered light~\cite{mollow1969,Lopez_Carreno_2018,phillips2020,Hanschke2020,masters2023,Konthasinghe2012, casalengua2024two,nguyen2011ultra}.
-In literature, interchangeable terminologies, such as resonant Rayleigh scattering (RRS) vs. resonant photoluminescence (RPL)~\cite{Proux2015} and elastic vs. inelastic scattering~\cite{metcalfe2013}, are also in use.
-The term ``incoherent scattering" is rather misleading.
-As we have elucidated, both the laser-like and broadband parts arise from the very same coherent process, i.e., resonant absorption and spontaneous emission.
-The two parts are integral.
-Their integrity is key to the joint observation of ``sub-natural" linewidth and anti-bunching.
-Conversely, compromise in the integrity will change the photonic state and may lead to different observations, e.g., loss of anti-bunching after spectral filtering~\cite{Hanschke2020,phillips2020,masters2023} or super-bunching after the AMZI filtering (Fig.~\ref{fig3}).
-We stress that photon bunching does not necessarily require simultaneous scattering of two photons~\cite{masters2023} for an explanation.

-To conclude, we have presented a novel picture to explain the coherence of resonance fluorescence under continuous-wave excitation.
-We link the RF's coherence to the incident flux down to the single-photon level and show how to manipulate photon number statistics through simple two-path interference.
-We clarify that coherent scattering can be treated as a process of absorption and re-emission and does not need to involve higher-order scattering processes to explain experiments.
+To conclude, we have presented a \zy{unified} model to explain the coherence of resonance fluorescence under continuous-wave excitation.
+It links the RF's coherence to the incident flux down to the single-photon level and we show how to manipulate photon number statistics through simple two-path interference.
+We clarify that coherent scattering can be treated as a process of absorption and re-emission and does not need to involve higher-order scattering processes~\cite{masters2023} to explain experiments.
 Our work adds clarity to the knowledge pool of RF-based quantum light sources and we believe it will help foster new applications.
 One opportunity is to exploit the RF's coherence for quantum secure communication~\cite{zhou2022b,karli_2024}.